 270° Oia’s View – Location

-- Handy To: Finikia village (8-minute walk), the start of Oia’s marble pedestrian path (shopping, dining, bars, 15-minute walk), and Domaine Sigalas winery (20-minute walk).
+• Handy to: Finikia village, the start of Oia’s marble pedestrian path (shopping, dining, bars), and Domaine Sigalas winery.

 270° Oia’s View – The Basics

 - Ages: This is a family-friendly property, and all ages are allowed.
 Guests tend to be a good mix of families on vacation (especially in the summer months), and couples celebrating honeymoons or anniversaries.

 - Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 2 km from the hotel.
 This is a popular spot for swimming and cliff diving, though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
 (Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)

 - View: The hotel takes its name from the 270° view of Oia and the caldera.
 All villas and cave houses have sunset views of the caldera from their patios, though the hotel is not directly on the caldera.

 - Kitchen: All villas and cave houses have a full kitchen.